rcestep/rcestep.github.io/README.md

 ***This portfolio is a culmination of everything that I achieved in my time at Mitchell and during my studying of Information Technology!***

 I want to first say thank you to all my instructors for pushing me to be the best I can be!
-I could npt have done this without all my family and friends' help to help me study and lab it up every chance I could get.
-This portfolio is my story of how I went from leasrning basic connections to a Netgear switch to being here now to showcase my many projects that I have done!
+I could not have done this without all my family and friends' help to help me study and lab it up every chance I could get.
+This portfolio is my story of how I went from learning basic connections to a Netgear switch to being here now to showcase my many projects that I have done!

 ## Mr. Cain's Classes
 -----------------------